kabanero-io/kabanero-foundation/design/javamp-deprecation.md

 - The Java Microprofile application stack provider would like to deprecate the Java Microprofile application stack.

-- As a Java-Microprofile application stack consumer, I would like to have a transition period where I can refactor my application to leverage the Open Liberty applciation stack.
+- As a Java-Microprofile application stack consumer, I would like to have a transition period where I can refactor my application to leverage the Open Liberty application stack.

 ## As-is